-3.3.
-Packing
+3.3 Packing

-3.3.1.
-Clothing
+3.3.1 Clothing

 The climate in Costa Rica is tropical, and can get very hot.
 We recommend that you bring t-shirts, light cotton pants, and long-sleeved light sweaters for the evening.
+Make sure to bring enough clothing items that cover your knees and shoulders.
+Tank tops and short skirts or shorts are not appropriate for school.
 Costa Rica has a range of microclimates.
-On the Pacific side, where San Isidro is located, the rainy season runs from May to November, and the dry season is from December to April.
+On the Pacific side, where both Quepos and San Isidro are located, the rainy season runs from May to November, and the dry season is from December to April.
 For the Autumn semester, in particular, you should bring a light rain jacket and proper shoes.
 Regardless of the season, also bring rubber boots and a rain jacket for the overnight field trip, as there might be rain in the southern part of Costa Rica, especially in Longo Mai, even in spring.
-Bring appropriate clothing and shoes if you wish to go on hikes.
-You do not need to bring bed linen or regular towels, but you may want to bring a beach towel.
-You should bring an umbrella.
+You do not need to bring regular towels, but you may want to bring a beach towel.

-3.3.2.
-Toiletries
+3.3.2 Toiletries

-You can buy most pharmaceuticals and cosmetics in San Isidro.
+You can buy most pharmaceuticals and cosmetics in Quepos and San Isidro.
 Pack some painkillers and digestion relief medication you are familiar with.
 Bring any prescription medications you need.
 You will want to buy some form of mosquito repellant.
 You can buy different creams and sprays, as well as plugs that you plug into your electric outputs.
 Apply repellant cream every evening and wear long trousers and long sleeve shirts to avoid bites.
-If you plan to take trips to the inland or the Caribbean, we recommend bringing a mosquito net, which can be bought in San Isidro.
-You can buy shampoo, deodorant, soap, and other toiletries in San Isidro.
+If you plan to take trips to the inland or the Caribbean, we recommend bringing a mosquito net, which can be bought in Quepos and San Isidro.
+You can buy shampoo, deodorant, soap, and other toiletries in Quepos and San Isidro.
 You can also find shaving equipment, tampons, pads, and similar items in most shops.
 We recommend bringing reef-safe sunscreen (avoid those containing oxybenzone and octinoxate) from home, as the quality of sunscreen available in Costa Rica may vary.

-3.3.3.
-Study supplies
+3.3.3 Study supplies

-Paper, pens, staplers, tape etc. can be bought in San Isidro.
+Paper, pens, staplers, tape etc. can be bought at local shops in Quepos and San Isidro.
 Bring your laptop and your books.